i0brendan0/pokeemerald-expanded-1-10-0/README.md

     - TM  89 - U-Turn
     - TM  90 - Substitute - Given by tutor in Lilycove City.
     - TM  91 - Flash Cannon
-    - TM  92 - Trick Room - Given by Trick Master before he leaves.
+    - TM  92 - Trick Room - Given by MECHABOT 5 after finishing all 8 puzzles.
     - TM  93 - Scald 📕 - Found in Trick House - Puzzle 7
         - Can be retrieved from MECHABOT 5 after finishing all 8 puzzles if missed.
     - TM  94 - Play Rough 📕